 Regardless which section you sit in the higher the seat number the further you are from the center of the stage.
 The center orchestra section goes from seat 101 to 114.
 Left Orchestra, (the left side from the audience perspective) starts with seat 1 and goes to 27.
 Seat numbers are assigned by even and odd numbers when on the sides sections, so seat 1 and 3 are next to each other.
 Right Orchestra starts with seat 2 and goes to 28.
 Any of the main three orchestra sections will provide you with a great view.
 You do want to be cautious in sitting in the very far outside sections.

 Sellers must disclose all information that is listed on their tickets.
-For example, obstructed view seats at Boston Opera House would be listed for the buyer to consider (or review) prior to purchase.
-These notes include information regarding if the Boston Opera House seat view is a limited view, side view, obstructed view or anything else pertinent.
+For example, obstructed view seats at Citizens Bank Opera House would be listed for the buyer to consider (or review) prior to purchase.
+These notes include information regarding if the Citizens Bank Opera House seat view is a limited view, side view, obstructed view or anything else pertinent.